notescs/notescs.github.io/content/posts/0012-balanced-binary-tree.md

   - "cpp"
   - "Binary Tree"
   - "easy"
-description: "Check if a binary tree is balanced or not"
+description: "Given root of a binary tree, check if it is balanced or not."
 ---

 We define a height-balanced binary tree as a "binary tree whose the height of left and right subtree of every node doesn't differ by more than 1".